legumeinfo/lensmine/README.md

-# lentilmine
+# lensmine
-An InterMine containing genome annotation for Lens culinaris and ervoides
+An InterMine containing genome annotation for Lens culinaris and ervoides.